j91321/ansible-role-auditbeat/README.md

           - socket
           - user

 These variables are the auditbeat defaults and fit most common use-cases.
-The `auditbeat_service.install_rules` can be changed to false if you don't want to use the rules included.

 Dependencies
 ------------